juanonsoftware/juanonsoftware.github.io/_posts/2015-10-06-Async-Programming.md

 Inside method `ProcessDbAsync()`, when it reaches `await` keyword, it waits for `CountRecordsAsync` to finished.
 When it finished, result appears on console.

+## Exception handling on Async/Await methods

+This is a point should be noted

+`An async method has a void return type can’t be awaited, and the caller of a void-returning method can't catch any exceptions that the method throws.`

 References